QMCPACK/qmc_summer_school_2025/session7_stalk/README.md

     * Hint: Make copies of `run0_relax.py` and `run1_hessian.py` and make necessary edits.
 1. Set up yet another SCF PES (e.g. LDA) and perform line-search iteration with it, using PBE as a surrogate.
     * Hint: Make a copy of `run3_ls_b3lyp.py` and edit necessary parts there and in `params.py`.
 Shifting the structure and comparison to "exact" reference are not mandatory.
+    * Bonus: Try setting `add_sigma=False` to see how the new PES (fitting bias included) really compares.
+In addition, you may eliminate bias by reoptimizing the surrogate to a lower tolerance.
-1. Reoptimize the surrogate model and observe statistical cost
+1. Reoptimize the surrogate model and observe the statistical cost
     * In python console: `from run2_surrogate import surrogate`
     * Run `surrogate.optimize(epsilon_p=[x, x], M=y)` where x is a chosen tolerance and 3 < y < 11 is the number of grid points
     * Observe the estimated statistical cost with `surrogate.statistical_cost`.